Flights to Sudan

 From South Sudan you can fly non-stop from Juba Airport, and arrive at the only destination in Sudan: Port Sudan.
 This is the only non-stop flight route from South Sudan to Sudan, operated by 2 different airlines — Badr Airlines and Euroairlines.

-There are more departure airports available if you consider a stopover: 2 airports in South Sudan offer flights to Port Sudan Airport with a single stop:
+There are more departure airports available if you consider a stopover: 4 airports in Uganda offer flights to Port Sudan Airport with a single stop:

 Intercontinental flights to Sudan